lakotaubp/docs.ubports.com/userguide/dailyuse/libertine.rst

 The first step is to create a container where applications can be installed:

-Open Settings and scroll down to *Libertine* under the *System* sub-heading.
+Open Settings and scroll down to *Battery* under the *System* sub-heading and change *Lock when idle* to *Never* remember to change this back to your chosen setting when you have finished, then scroll down to *Libertine* .

 Tap *Libertine* to get to the *Manage Libertine Containers* sub-menu.
 If you have other containers already installed, they will be visible here.
 Tap the + sign at the upper right to add a container.